-Uttarkashi administration denies permission to conclave called by Hindutva groups on June 15
+Uttarkashi administration denies permission for Hindutva conclave on June 15

-The organisations have alleged that a kidnapping bid of a 14-year-old girl was a case of ‘love jihad’ – a debunked conspiracy theory.
+Many Muslims have been forced to flee the Uttarakhand town after they were threatened to shut their shops and leave.

-The Uttarkashi district administration in Uttarakhand on Tuesday refused permission for holding a mahapanchayat, or a conclave, called by Hindutva groups on June 15, the Hindustan Times reported.
+The Uttarkashi district administration in Uttarakhand on Tuesday refused permission for a mahapanchayat, or a conclave, called by Hindutva groups on June 15, the Hindustan Times reported.

 The decision comes amid tensions in the district’s Purola town that erupted last week after Hindutva groups issued threats to Muslim traders to shut their shops and leave by June 15 following an alleged attempt to kidnap a 14-year-old Hindu girl by two men.